 --There will be a $40 charge for players to attend.

---This event is open to current high school juniors and younger, who have the potential to play college basketball.
+--This event is open to current high school juniors, sophomores and freshmen who currently play on their VARSITY team, who have the potential to play college basketball.

 --The player nomination period will run from February 1, 2019 - March 1, 2019.